 This happens all of the time in corporate America, as companies look to acquire other companies in order to move into different product lines and respond to market conditions.

-But acquisitions not without risk.
+But acquisitions are not without risk.
 It takes a lot of work and expense to integrate one firm into another, and the companies are often not a perfect fit.
 Stories abound of high-profile acquisitions that result in the purchased company being spun off or shuttered entirely.

 In the case of the soft drink company, what happens if consumer tastes shift again, from iced tea to energy drinks?
-Suddenly, the soft drink company may find that its iced tea revenues are lower than expected, and they may end up reporting a massive loss from the acquisition.
+Suddenly, the soft drink company may find that its iced tea revenues are lower than expected, and it may end up reporting a massive loss from the acquisition.

 The Investor's View